-Distribution: Occurring in locations on both sides of the Cascades crest in Washington; British Columbia south to California, east to Arizona and New Mexico.
+Distribution: Occurring west of the Cascades crest and east in the Columbia River Gorge in Washington; British Columbia to California, east to Idaho, Arizona and New Mexico.

 Conservation Status: Not of concern

 Glabrous, glaucous perennial herbs from a deep taproot, the 1-several stems 1-5 dm. tall.

 Leaves mostly basal, petiolate, repeatedly ternately divided into linear segments.